The Need for Speed

 Our Students Deserve Better Internet

 Every student and teacher deserves access to the high-quality content and tools that will prepare them to succeed.
-At EducationSuperHighway, our mission is to ensure that every school has learning-ready Internet infrastructure to power K-12 student achievement and readiness for the future.
+At EducationSuperHighway, our mission is to ensure that every school has the Internet infrastructure to power K-12 student achievement and readiness for the future.

 We recommend, along with the State Educational Technology Directors Association, that every school should have at least 100 Kbps per student and staff member by the end of 2013 (100 Mbps+ per 1,000 students and staff), growing to 1,000 Kbps per student and staff member by 2017.